 However, some people find that a small price to pay for exercising with friends and having professional trainers available at the ready.
 For people who prefer bright lights, open spaces and company, a membership subscription may be a better option.

 While the initial investment in a home gym will be much larger than the cost of a monthly gym membership, it works out much cheaper in the long run.
-If you’re sure that a home gym is right for you, you can make it more cost effective by using it regularly.
+If you’re sure that it is right for you, you can make it more cost effective by using it regularly.

 Most experts have found that people who set up home gyms are more likely to stick to their fitness regime over a long period of time.
 Of course, you can always choose to mix it up as well by setting up a home gym for daily use also subscribing to a membership for more variety from time to time.